Faculty, Consultants and Contributors

 Chairman & National Supervising Faculty - Center for College & Career Readiness

 Kevin Baird is a co-author of the Pathway for College & Career Standards Implementation.
-For more than 20 years he has served schools, districts, state and national education offices as an expert in the use of technology to achieve College & Career Ready outcomes along with implementation of change models to drive sustainable, enhanced learning outcomes.
+For more than 20 years he has served schools, districts, state and national education offices as an expert in the use of technology to achieve College & Career Ready outcomes along with the implementation of change models to drive sustainable, enhanced learning outcomes.

 Mr. Baird is the creator of the Common Core Black Belt Certification Graduate Program accredited by the University of Southern California, Rossier School of Education, and serves as Graduate Faculty for numerous blended learning courses for school administrators.
 He has participated in educational research on every continent except Antarctica.
-Outside of education, Mr. Baird led development of a national information and alerting system related to weather and traffic with the government of the People’s Republic of China, and holds patents in the development of innovative technologies in media.
+Outside of education, Mr. Baird led the development of a national information and alerting system related to weather and traffic with the government of the People’s Republic of China, and holds patents in the development of innovative technologies in media.

 He is a Beinecke National Scholar, a Wingspread Scholar, has served on the Secretary’s Circle of Phi Beta Kappa, has contributed to the State Collaborative for the Survey of Enacted Curriculum led by the CCSSO and the University of Wisconsin Center for Education Research, and has served as an executive for multiple education publishers.
 In his role as Chairman, Mr. Baird is a sought after keynote speaker and lead consultant working with some of the largest districts in the United States and with governments around the world.
 You can follow him on Twitter @KevinEBaird.